sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/the-gap/the-gap-encore-sector.md

 The shallow groove and short headwall above start of *Mad at the Sun*.

 **7. Salmon Running, Bear Cunning  (7a) *★★***
-Climb the right-hand side of arete and the slab above with a difficult finish on the headwall.
+Climb the right-hand side of arête and the slab above with a difficult finish on the headwall.
 There is also a **Right-hand finish (7a)** &starf; and an extension **John West (7b)** that climbs past the BB to higher BB.

 **8. Anything You Can Do (7b) *★★***
 Excellent open wall climbing.
 A blind and fingery crux with an airy headwall above.
 The direct finish is **I Can Do Better (7b) ★★**.